Gender-Affirming Post-Surgical Massage: A Safe, Supportive Path to Healing

 Research shows that transgender and non-binary individuals often face barriers to accessing affirming, trauma-informed bodywork.
 A 2021 study highlights that massage therapy in gender-affirming care can improve both physical healing and emotional well-being, reinforcing the need for competent, inclusive post-operative care.

-At Susan Chapelle Massage Therapy, I ensure that every session is customized to your needs and in a safe, affirming space.
+At Chapelle Health, I ensure that every session is customized to your needs and in a safe, affirming space.
 My practice is built on respect, communication, and consent, so you remain in control of your care at every stage of treatment.

 Who Can Benefit from This Treatment?